bstaruk/starbase/README.md

 starbase uses [offline-plugin](https://github.com/NekR/offline-plugin/) to cache your project assets for offline use.
 This means that if someone visits your website on [a device that supports service workers](https://caniuse.com/#feat=serviceworkers), they will be able to view your project again, even if their device is offline.

 Out of the box, starbase caches everything, because the project is less than 50kb total.
-If you will be making a larger app, you should be considerate of your users and limit what you cache.
-Check out the [options docs for offline-plugin](https://github.com/NekR/offline-plugin/blob/master/docs/options.md) to learn more.
+If you will be making a larger app, be considerate of your users and limit what you cache-- perhaps avoid caching large images, custom fonts, etc. Check out the [options docs for offline-plugin](https://github.com/NekR/offline-plugin/blob/master/docs/options.md) to learn more.

 It should be noted that [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers), by design, only function on localhost and https environments.
 There is no issue with running starbase on an http environment-- the service worker will simply not be utilized.